On Calibration of LLM-based Guard Models for Reliable Content Moderation: Introduction

 \section{Introduction}

--0.05in Recent advancements in Large Language Models (LLMs) have facilitated the development of powerful conversation systems, leading to the deployment of LLM-based chatbots in various real-world applications~\citep{brown2020language,palm2,llama2,llama3}.
-However, these systems pose substantial risks due to the potential for malicious exploitation of powerful LLMs by generating harmful content~\citep{wang2023decodingtrust}.
+Recent advancements in Large Language Models (LLMs) have facilitated the development of powerful conversation systems, leading to the deployment of LLM-based chatbots in various real-world applications~\citep{brown2020language,palm2,llama2,llama3}.
+However, these systems face substantial risks due to the potential for malicious exploitation of powerful LLMs~\citep{wang2023decodingtrust}.
 Consequently, addressing these risks has become an urgent and critical task.
 One promising strategy is to regulate LLMs during their training phase.
 Existing researches primarily focus on designing alignment algorithms through preference optimization~\citep{rlhf,dpo}, implementing adversarial training~\citep{harmbench}, or employing machine unlearning to remove harmful knowledge from the models~\citep{chen2023unlearn,liu2024rethinking}.
 These approaches aim to control text generation and prevent undesired outputs.
-Despite these significant efforts to enhance LLM safety during training, red-teaming still makes efforts to expose vulnerabilities, including jailbreak attacks that successfully bypass the safety constraint and elicit harmful responses from LLMs, highlighting the risks of future, unseen threats~\citep{gcg,autodan,chao2024jailbreakbench}.
-Therefore, in addition to training-time interventions, it is equally vital to implement test-time measures, such as constraint inference~\citep{xu2024safedecoding}, and establish effective test-time guardrails through content moderation, particularly when deploying LLMs in real-world settings. -0.05in Content Moderation serves the critical function of monitoring both user inputs and model outputs during conversations.
-Typically, guard models are designed to assess whether user inputs and LLM outputs comply with safety regulations, and either reject user queries or block model responses when content violating safety protocols is detected.
-This approach remains effective even when LLMs have been compromised by previously unseen jailbreak attacks.
-Current state-of-the-art guard models, which are typically built on LLMs, demonstrate strong performance across various benchmarks~\citep{llamaguard,aegis,wildguard,shieldgemma}.
-However, these guard models primarily emphasize the classification performance but overlook the predictive uncertainty of harmfulness predictions, therefore failing to assess the reliability of these models' predictions.
-This oversight is crucial because guard models may occasionally make erroneous decisions, potentially allowing unsafe content to bypass moderation, especially when encountering non-trivial domain shifts, despite their strong in-domain performances.
-Therefore, quantifying the predictive uncertainty and confidence in model predictions is essential to assessing the trustworthiness of guard models, enabling more reliable decision-making in high-risk scenarios that may arise during conversations after model deployment.
+Despite these significant efforts to enhance LLM safety during training, red-teaming still makes efforts to expose vulnerabilities, including jailbreak attacks that successfully bypass the safety constraint and elicit harmful responses from LLMs, highlighting the risks of future, unseen threats~\citep{gcg,autodan,chao2024jailbreakbench,liu2024advancing}.
+Therefore, in addition to training-time interventions, it is equally vital to implement test-time measures, such as constraint inference~\citep{xu2024safedecoding}, and establish effective test-time guardrails through content moderation, particularly when deploying LLMs in real-world settings.